Nina Easton Speaking Reel 2021

-One of the world’s leading interviewers, Nina Easton helps CEOs, global leaders, and cultural icons communicate their vision and stories on stage.
+One of the world’s leading interviewers, Nina Easton helps CEOs, global leaders, and cultural icons communicate their vision and stories whether on stage or virtually.
 With deep economic and political sophistication, she engages speakers and audiences to produce far-sighted conversations on how to navigate today’s hyper-speed, disruptive landscape.
 Her broad portfolio crosses business sectors–from finance and insurance to high-tech and energy–as well as U.S. and geopolitics.

-An accomplished political historian and award-winning former Fortune magazine columnist, Nina is Co-CEO of SellersEaston Media, a firm dedicated to curating stories of leadership and impact.
-She also co-chairs the Fortune Global Forum, bringing CEOs from around the world together, and chairs Fortune Most Powerful Women International, staging events in Asia, Canada, Europe, and the U.S. She has emceed and moderated events for Fortune 1000 companies and industry associations, including SAP, Accenture, Microsoft, the US Chamber of Commerce, the American Council of Life Insurers, and many others.
+An accomplished political historian and award-winning former Fortune magazine columnist, Easton is Co-CEO of SellersEaston Media, a firm dedicated to curating stories of leadership and impact.
+For more than a decade she co-chaired the Fortune Global Forum, bringing CEOs from around the world together, and chaired Fortune Most Powerful Women International, staging events in Asia, Canada, Europe, and the U.S. She has emceed and moderated live and virtual events for Fortune 1000 companies and industry associations, including SAP, Accenture, Microsoft, the US Chamber of Commerce, the American Council of Life Insurers, and many others.